home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

       ![Add Claude agent to Assist](/images/assist/add-claude-to-assist.png)

 3. Be mindful of your Text-to-speech and Speech-to-text configurations.
-These are not handled by the IA and should stay as you want them configured for Assist.
+These are not handled by the AI and should stay as you want them configured for Assist.

 4. Configure the agent (gear icon next to the agent's name).